Skip to main content

 Mark Hammonds Portfolio Manager, Asian & Emerging Markets

-In 2024 the Guinness Asian Equity Income Fund produced a total return of 14.9% (Class Y in GBP), compared to the benchmark, the MSCI AC Pacific ex Japan Net Total Return Index, which rose 12.1%.
-The Fund therefore outperformed the benchmark by 2.8%.
+In January, the Guinness Asian Equity Income Fund produced a total return of 2.2% (Class Y in GBP), compared to the benchmark, the MSCI AC Pacific ex Japan Net Total Return Index, which rose 3.3%.
 Further performance data is shown below.

 READ FULL COMMENTARY